wolfrieder/sok_artifact_web_tracker_detection/README.md

 Here are all the final figures used in our SoK paper.

 #### List of artifacts
-Here is an excel sheet that contains links to the available artifacts of the primary studies that have been examined in the SoK paper.
+Here is an excel sheet that contains links to the available artifacts (code and datasets) of the primary studies that have been examined in the SoK paper.

 #### Lit Review Results
 This directory is structured according to the phases of our methodology (see